jonas-45/To-do-list-review/README.md

 <!--Future features -->
 ## Future features <a name="future-features"></a>
 The following features will be added to the project in the future;
-1.Add user account creation to help user access to-do list from anywhere on any device.<br>
+- Add user account creation to help user access to-do list from anywhere on any device.<br>
-2. Store task in a database to persist permanently.
+- Store task in a database to persist permanently.

 <!-- AUTHORS -->

 ## 👥 Authors <a name="authors"></a>

-👤 **Author1**
+👤 **Wullah Jonas Nuta**

 - GitHub: [@jonas-45](https://github.com/jonas-45)
 - Twitter: [@jonaswullah](https://twitter.com/jonaswullah)